Hiking at Jennings Environmental Education Center

 Prairie Loop Trail

 The interpretive signs continue on this short loop that can be accessed from Blazing Star Trail.
 This trail is recommended for viewing wildflowers in the summer and fall and for cross-country skiing in the winter.

 North Country National Scenic Trail

-This national scenic trail passes through Jennings and utilizes a number of the woodland trails, including Glacier Ridge, Ridge and Black Cherry.
-This blue-blazed trail system links North Dakota to New York, traveling through seven states for a distance of over 3,200 miles.
+This national scenic trail passes through Jennings and utilizes a number of the woodland trails, including Glacier Ridge, Ridge, and Black Cherry.
+This blue-blazed trail system links North Dakota to New York, traveling through seven states for a distance of more than 3,200 miles.